 The Mission District covers the area east of Twin Peaks to the James Lick Freeway and south of Market Street to Cesar Chavez Street.
-The Mission is broken up into 6 car sectors market with 3D.
-The Mission has 4 Foot beats, in Noe Valley, the Castro, on Mission street and in the Heart of the Mission on lower 24th street those are marked on this map as D42, D41, D45 and D44.
-In what sector do you live in?
+The Mission is broken up into 6 car sectors marked with 3D.
+What sector do you live in?